Neuralchemy-Labs/unbuilt-ideas/README.md

 ## 🧭 Our Focus

-Neuralchemy Labs is building **AI Security, Crypto Intelligence, and Developer Tools**.
+Neuralchemy Labs is building **Developer Tools, unbuilt ideas , research, next gen vibeCoding**.
 These ideas are great — but outside our current roadmap.
 Build them yourself!

 ---